 Whether you have the means to run an elaborate lead generation campaign or you're just starting out, forms are still an effective way to capture new leads.
 You can collect specific information that will help you get to know your prospects and decide whether they're ready for the full sales pitch.

 Make sure your form submissions are going to the right place.
 Here are a few Zaps to start with to add new leads to your CRM and start the conversation with an email follow-up.

 Find more ways to automate contact forms for business growth.

 Landing pages help you put the focus on a specific product or service, which makes them an effective tool for collecting quality leads.
 Once someone has expressed their interest through your landing page, use a Zap to automatically add them to your email newsletter platform or send a personalized email encouraging them to take the next step.

 Learn how automation can help you get the most out of your landing page.

 Not every lead is ready to talk to your sales team right away.
 Perhaps they need to learn a little more about your product or service first.
 Automation can help you encourage your prospects with the right message at the appropriate time.

 Create an email marketing engine

-An email newsletter plays a central role in modern marketing plans.
+An email newsletter often plays a central role in marketing plans.
 Newsletters give you a direct relationship with your readers and near-guaranteed traffic every time you send them content.
-However, building that newsletter base doesn't have to involve manually entering email addresses.
+But if the thought of manually entering email addresses makes you cringe, there are faster ways to build that newsletter base.